 Below you will find a list of frequently asked questions about Training Canines.
 If you have a question not answered here please do not hesitate to Contact Us and we will be happy to answer it!

 Just let us know what questions you have and we can answer them by email.

 Our total overall program.
 We work with breeders who we know have developed solid lines.
 Health testing is a rquirement of all breeders we work with.
-Our breeders dogs must be OFA certified for hips and elbows.
 By keeping the amount of puppies that we have at any given time small in order to devote all the time that is needed to each and every puppy.
-All of our dogs come from long lines of pedigrees and some carry championship titles.
-While all of that is very important, our strongest asset is our training program.
+Our strongest asset is our training program.
 By teaching the dog at such an early age how to handle stress in our world and our owners how to communicate with their pet are the key factors to our success.
 The foundation skills that are taught to your puppy during the critical development stage can only be done once!
 Many breeders just do not have the time or knowledge to do this type of training.

 No. We take great pride in our puppies and love each and every one of them as if they were our own personal pet.
 We are very selective as to what type of homes they will go to.
 This is a once in a life time opportunity to have a pet whose temperament and abilities are shaped only three days after birth.
 We look for strong committed people and families that will devote just as much love. attention, and guidance as we do.